Trast00/Capston-javascript/README.md

   - [📝 License ](#-license-)

 # 📖 ShowTime <a name="about-project"></a>
-**ShowTime** Movie Streaming Website that use TV maze API to display a list of movies with detail.
+**ShowTime** is Movie Streaming Website that use TV maze API to display a list of movies with detail.
 Users can leave comments and likes about their prefered movies.

 ## 🛠 Built With <a name="built-with"></a>